marknelsonengineer/empire/DESIGN_CONCEPTS.md

 **Note:**  Empire does not use a database.
 For efficiency, the model is in the Empire Server and periodically marshalled to/from files to maintain state.

+Sessions will be held in the core and not as a Singleton.
+Sessions don’t need to be accessed by absolutely everything, and I feel better having a little bit of control around them via a getter from the core.

 ## Configuring the Empire